opencast/helper-scripts/recover_backup/README.md

 ### A few things to consider

-- Neither the media package itself nor any of its subelements (tracks, catalogs, attachments) retain their IDs since this poses the risk of conflicts.
+- Neither the media package itself nor any of its sub elements (tracks, catalogs, attachments) retain their IDs since this poses the risk of conflicts.
 - Contrary to that, a recovered series _does_ retain its ID.
 - Tags are also not retained for any media package element, so the given workflow will have to re-tag them upon ingest.